Scott Pendlebury

 Scott Pendlebury (born 7 January 1988) is a professional Australian rules footballer playing for the Collingwood Football Club in the Australian Football League (AFL).
 He served as Collingwood captain from 2014 to 2022.
-Pendlebury won a premiership in 2010, also winning the Norm Smith Medal as best on ground in the grand final replay, and was the AFLCA champion player of the year in 2013.
-He is a six-time All-Australian and five-time Copeland Trophy winner, and is the Collingwood games record holder with 359 games.
+Pendlebury is a dual premiership player, also winning the Norm Smith Medal as best on ground in the 2010 grand final replay, and was the AFLCA champion player of the year in 2013.
+He is a six-time All-Australian and five-time Copeland Trophy winner, and is the Collingwood games record holder with 425 games.
+Pendlebury is the league record holder for disposals, handballs and tackles, and also has the most Brownlow Medal votes of any player who has not won the award.

 Early life

-Originally from Sale in the Gippsland Region of Victoria, Pendlebury began his sporting career playing basketball and accepted a scholarship to the Australian Institute of Sport in Canberra, however, after 3 weeks at the AIS, he decided to quit the Under 18's squad and return to Victoria to pursue professional football with the Gippsland Power in the TAC Cup.
+Originally from Sale in the Gippsland Region of Victoria, Pendlebury began his sporting career playing basketball and accepted a scholarship to the Australian Institute of Sport in Canberra; however, after three weeks at the AIS, he decided to quit the under-18s squad and return to Victoria to pursue representative football with the Gippsland Power in the TAC Cup.
 Pendlebury's vacated place in the AIS squad was taken by Patty Mills, who went on to win an NBA Championship in 2014 with the San Antonio Spurs.
 Growing up, Pendlebury supported the Melbourne Football Club.

-Pendlebury was selected for the 2005 Under-18 Vic Country team.
+Pendlebury was selected for the 2005 under-18 Vic Country team.
 He played two of the three games and had an average of 17 possessions.

 He was selected to play for eventual 2005 TAC Cup premiers Gippsland Power.
 He played 19 games, kicked 11 goals and averaged 22 possessions a game.
 Collingwood became aware of Pendlebury after Gippsland Power manager Peter Francis recommended both Pendlebury and his older brother Kristopher.
-Collingwood drafted Scott Pendlebury with pick five in the 2005 AFL Draft, and Collingwood's number two pick overall, whereas Kris did not play in the AFL but did captain the Collingwood side in the Victorian Football League.
+Collingwood drafted Scott Pendlebury with pick five in the 2005 AFL draft, and Collingwood's number two pick overall, whereas Kris did not play in the AFL but did captain the Collingwood side in the Victorian Football League.

 AFL career

-Pendlebury began his career wearing number 16 on his guernsey and changed to number 10 at the start of the 2007 season.
-He is a natural left-footer, rarely wastes a possession, and has excellent vision that has been attributed to his years playing basketball.